GatsbyCentral/gatsby-starter-wordpress/README.md

 Check the [gatsby-source-wordpress](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-wordpress) plugin for more information.
 If you want to copy the demo content, you can grab the [WordPress XML export here](https://wpdemo.gatsbycentral.com/gatsbystarterwordpress.WordPress.2019-09-12.xml) and import it into your WordPress site as a starting point.

+## Support

+Please post support questions on StackOverflow or other similar sites.
+Please only post issues here if you have a bug to report with a reproduction.
+Unfortunately we're not able to provide support here.

 ## Contributors

 This starter was forked from the netlify starter by the